FY27 Community Project Funding Requests

 Evaluation process: After our submission deadline, our office screened applications according to 1) community need 2) service to NY-14, and 3) eligibility according to committee guidance.
 We then had a short list of applications that team members scored against the following criteria: service to historically underserved communities, project justification, project feasibility, project sustainability, and alignment with the office's priorities.
 Project justification criteria included rationale, the significance of the proposed work, and whether it addresses the community's specific need(s).
 Multiple considerations went into determining feasibility criteria, such as an organization’s ability to manage federal funding, project detail and scope.
 Sustainability considerations included whether the project or its impact can be sustained locally beyond the funds period, if results warrant.

-With input from the Congresswoman and subcommittee staff, we arrived at the three projects listed below.
+With input from the Congresswoman and subcommittee staff, we arrived at the twelve projects listed below.

 Compliance: